-Children who are obese, living with extra weight can be heartbreaking.
-The social stigma linked with being obese can be detrimental to a child’s emotional and psychological health.
-In such a society, where an ideal body revolves around thinness, obese children may become a victim of social humiliation.
+For children who are obese, living with the extra weight can be heartbreaking.
+The stigma linked with being obese, in a society that rewards being thin, can be detrimental to a child’s emotional and psychological health.
+Thus, obese children may become victims of social humiliation.

 Anxiety and Depression

-This turmoil can make the child depressed.
-He or she may feel they don’t fit anywhere including at school, the playground, and at home which can cause them to feel sad, tense, and anxious.
-When this situation becomes ingrained into day-to-day life, they will become gloomy, depressed, and withdrawn.
+Emotional turmoil can make a child feel depressed.
+He or she may feel they don’t fit in anywhere, including school, the playground, or at home.
+This may cause them to feel sad, tense, and anxious.
+When these feelings become ingrained inTheir day-to-day life, they may become gloomy, depressed, and withdrawn.

-A few obesity-related consequences continue into teenage years and beyond.
-Obese adolescents and adults might suffer from discrimination based on their weight.
-For both teens and adults, dating and having intimate relationships can become nearly non-existent for fear of rejection.
-In professional life, research shows that obese teens have minimal chances of getting into to a prestigious universities.
-Further, they also have fewer chances of getting good jobs than more physically attractive candidates.
+Some weight-related problems continue into teenage years and beyond.
+Overweight or obese adolescents and adults might suffer from discrimination based on their weight.
+Dating and intimate relationships may be avoided due to fear of rejection.
+In addition, research shows that obese teens have less chance of getting into prestigious universities.
+Further, overweight and obese candidates may be passed over when applying for jobs, with the jobs going to more physically attractive candidates.

-- The child will be sad, withdrawn, angry, or lonely most of the time.
+- The child is unusually sad, withdrawn, angry, or lonely most of the time.

-- The child will resist making friends or participating in social activities.
+- The child is resistant to making friends or participating in social activities.

-- The child may talk negatively about him/herself and have low self-worth.
+- The child talks negatively about him/herself and seems to have low self-worth.